MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UpgradeURL_NotWorking.md

   | **{escapedlpurl}** | The Final URL, escaped.
 Escapes all characters that are not letters, numbers, or the following punctuation characters: -, _, ., !, *, (, and ). |
   | **{escapedlpurl+2}** | The Final URL, escaped twice.
 Useful when you have a chain of redirects. |
   | **{escapedlpurl+3}** | The Final URL, escaped three times.
 Useful when you have a chain of redirects. |
-- Domain name of Display URL must match website’s landing page URL after redirect and tracking is applied.
+- Domain name of Display URL must match websiteâ€™s landing page URL after redirect and tracking is applied.